tislib/talehibrahimli.com/content/resume.md

 ---

 ## Professional Summary
-Experienced Senior Software Architect with 10 years hands on experience.
+Experienced Senior Software Developer & Architect with 11 years hands on experience.
 Passionate on learning new things

 ## Skills
 * Expert on Java and Spring Framework